-The Processor compatibility parameter is responsible for enabling/disabling processor compatibility mode in case of virtual machines migration between the nodes with different processors generations.
+The Processor compatibility parameter is responsible for enabling/disabling processor compatibility mode in case of virtual machine migration between the nodes with different processor generations.
 The compatibility mode does not support migration between AMD and Intel hosts.

-The processor compatibility is deployed within software and when enabled, limits all advanced processor functions such as SSSE3 and higher, POPCNT and Misaligned SSE.
+The processor compatibility is deployed within the software, and when enabled, limits all advanced processor functions such as SSSE3 and higher, POPCNT, and Misaligned SSE.

 That way, refer to the compatibility configuration only when it is required.